ojx/BMI-Calculator/README.md

 # BMI-Calculator
 A program to calculate a the Body Mass Index (BMI), given a weight and height in either metric or imperial measurements.

+You must complete the assignment based on the UI Mock Up image.
+When either button is pressed the calculated BMI value should appear at the bottom of the application window.

+Add a stylesheet to create an attractive application.